Estimote/Android-Fleet-Management-SDK/README.md

   EstimoteSDK.enableDebugLogging(true);
   ```

-## Usage and demos

-SDK Demos are located in [Demos](https://github.com/Estimote/Android-SDK/tree/master/Demos) directory.
-You can easily build it with [Gradle](http://www.gradle.org/) by typing `gradlew installDebug` (or `gradlew.bat installDebug` on Windows) in terminal when your device is connected to computer.
-If you use [Android Studio](http://developer.android.com/tools/studio/index.html) you can just simply open `build.gradle`.

-Demos include samples for ranging beacons, monitoring beacons, nearable discovery, calculating distance between beacon and the device and also changing minor value of the beacon.

 ## Android 6.0 and runtime permissions

 Depending on Android platform you need different permissions to be granted.
 It is recommended to implement future proof Android M runtime permissions model.